-A type name, function name, or constructor name can comprise one or more name parts if we separate them with underscore characters , and the resulting name can be used as an operator.
-From left to right, each argument goes in the place of each underscore .
+A type name, function name, or constructor name can comprise one or more name parts if we separate them with underscore characters \, and the resulting name can be used as an operator.
+From left to right, each argument goes in the place of each underscore \.

-For instance, we can join with underscores the name parts if, then, and else into a single name if_then_else.
-The application of the function name if_then_else to some arguments named x, y, and z can still be written as:
+For instance, we can join with underscores the name parts if, then, and else into a single name if\then\else\.
+The application of the function name if\then\else\ to some arguments named x, y, and z can still be written as:

-- a standard application by using the full name if_then_else x y z - an operator application by placing the arguments between the name parts if x then y else z, leaving a space between arguments and part names - other sections of the full name, for instance leaving one or two underscores: - (if_then y else z) x - (if x then_else z) y - if x then y else z
+- a standard application by using the full name if\then\else\ x y z - an operator application by placing the arguments between the name parts if x then y else z, leaving a space between arguments and part names - other sections of the full name, for instance leaving one or two underscores:

+'''

+- (if_then y else z) x

+'''